 Most often, children were the May Day culprits.
-They’d fill small baskets with flowers or candies, hang on a front door, ring the doorbell and run.
+They’d fill small baskets with fresh flowers or candies, hang on a front door, ring the doorbell, and run.
 Sometimes baskets were ways of courting and expressing love.

 Click the Link Above to View This Video

 - Scrapbook Paper (or any 12 x 12 or larger square piece of paper)

 Place the paper in the corner down in front of you.
 Roll a cone starting at one corner.
 Trim if desired and secure with hot glue.
 Wrap doily around the outside and glue.
 Decorate with trims and twine.
 Punch a hole on each side of the top of the cone and attach ribbon for a hanger.

 Fill with candy, treats, tea bags, or flowers!